randysecrist/randysecrist.github.com/_posts/2014-02-13-blog_launch.md

 ---

 I recently re-discovered my github user page and looked upon it in horror.
-If you somehow saw this attrocity, please try to unsee it.
+If you somehow saw this atrocity, please try to unsee it.

 Long ago, I ran my own web server at home and spent a lot of time doing a mix of varied consulting work that involved both the front and back end.
 After